 I also handed out the fleece water bottle carrier bags.
 My daughter and I sewed them at home and then cut the fringe in for each girl.
 The girls' job now is to tie the fringes to complete the bag.
 Once they have brought it to show me they have completed it, they will receive a patch with their name and troop number to glue on to their bag.
 This will be the second of their 5 fashion projects towards earning their fashion patches.

-Fashion Patch
+Fashion Projects,

 Monday, September 27, 2010